 Taking out an installment loan can also help you improve your credit score.
 This, of course, depends on how many other open sources of credit you already have.
 If you have only a couple of credit cards and a mortgage, an installment loan paid on time will show credit worthiness.
 However, if you already have many credit cards with high balances, a car payment and a mortgage, your debt to income ratio could be a red flag for a potential lender.

-Ultimately, it’s always best to plan for a major purchase, an event or a remodel, by having the funds set aside in a savings account.
+Ultimately, it’s always best to plan for a major purchase, an event or a remodel.
+Have funds set aside in a savings account for these purchases.
 This way there is no pending bill that will increase your monthly expenses.
 Of course, if it’s something that’s unavoidable, you have to go with the option that works best for your situation.
 Installment loans offer an affordable way to pay for the expense over time.
-If you have a mortgage in good standing, check with the bank you use first, to see if you can acquire a HELOC or a personal loan.
+If you have a mortgage in good standing, check with the bank you use first.
+You may qualify for a HELOC or a personal loan.
 The interest rates are generally lower and repayment terms can range from a few years and up.